 Winter Pants Mid layer insulation

 In cold weather the legs are often the most poorly insulated part of the body, while warm tops and coats get a look in, as often as not, the same pants are pulled on as at any other time of the year.
-We can do better than that and make a big overall difference to warmth and comfort.
+Winter pants make a big difference to warmth and comfort.

 This is the US page | Go to UK page

 Your legs aren't part of the body core, so when it's cold blood circulation can be cut down somewhat to reduce heat loss, but they do have a large surface area and so will lose a lot of heat and feel cold in the process.
-Your perception may be that it isn't so bad or you may be able to ignore the fact that your legs are cold, but they will be losing a lot of heat that will make you feel cold overall.
-The usual approach of another top layer makes less difference than doing something about those thinly insulated pants.
+Your perception may be that it isn't so bad or you may be able to ignore the fact that your legs are cold, but they will be losing a lot of heat that will make you feel cold overall, many people will simply add another top layer but this makes much less difference than doing something about those thinly insulated legs.

 Cotton outer, fleece lined